Last week, we showcased the unique exercise that is the handstand.

 1) Just Another Day on a Skyscraper

-Oleg Sherstyachenko, better know to his fans as Oleg Cricket, takes the cake for the most gut-wrenching handstand video we’ve seen.
+Oleg Sherstyachenko, better known to his fans as Oleg Cricket, takes the cake for the most gut-wrenching handstand video we’ve seen.

 Credit: Oleg’s Instagram